HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### macOS Installation

-The installation of macOS differs from version to others, some version needs a specific SMBIOS to install, others have the signature issue.
+The installation of macOS differs from version to others, some version needs a specific SMBIOS to install, others have the installation issue.

 In this section I will explain in details how to prepare the installer, install each version of macOS, and apply updates and patches.
 Please note that these steps may not apply to you.